- HRIS vendors in Indonesia serve different needs, from basic HR administration to platforms built for multi-entity and multinational organizations.

 Demand for HR software in Indonesia continues to rise as organizations modernize HR operations and look for more structured ways to manage workforce data.

-Market overviews from 6Wresearch and Ken Research both point to ongoing growth in Indonesia’s HR software and HR technology market, supported by wider digital adoption, cloud-based systems, and demand for more efficient HR processes.
+Market research from 6Wresearch and Ken Research points to continued growth in Indonesia’s HR technology market, driven by wider digital adoption, cloud-based systems, and demand for more efficient HR processes.

 One major driver is workforce digitization.
-As businesses grow, manual HR administration becomes harder to sustain.
-Employee records, approvals, contracts, and workforce changes are more difficult to manage when data is spread across email threads, spreadsheets, and separate files.
+As businesses grow, manual HR administration becomes harder to manage.
+Employee data, approvals, contracts, and payroll are more difficult to track when information is spread across spreadsheets, email threads, and separate systems.

 Read more: Is Your Organization Ready for OKRs?
 A Practical Readiness Checklist